cainmagi/Dockerfiles/manual-session/backend.md

     | :-----------------------------: |
     | ![step-7](./display/backend/step-7.png) |

-    This `<container-id>` should be the same as the the id in **Step 5** or **Step 3**.
+    This `<container-id>` should be the same as the id in **Step 5** or **Step 3**.
 If you successfully kill the container, you will see the container ID in the returned message.

     > We have to kill the container manually because the original bash session is still running in the backend mode, although we are not able to get access to it.
-Even if you do not need to save the image, if you do not want to use the container anymore, you have to kill the container by this way.
+Even if you do not need to save the image, if you do not want to use the container anymore, you have to kill the container in this way.
 Just use `docker ps` to check the ID before killing the no longer being used container.